-Lack of coal causes no cold here- III converts to oil, saves electricity Coal-crises vacations, such as last Saturday's, were ruled out for the remainder of the shortage by the announcement Monday from Walter Parduhn, superintendent of buildings and grounds, that Illinois Tech's heating system has been converted to oil.
-The converting process was responsible for the hastily-called responsible for the nastily-called re-cess.
-Engineers worked day and night Saturday and Sunday re-modeling a coal boiler in the old main building heating plant.
-Com-pletion of the job brought the num-ber of oil furnaces to two, since one oil burner has always been in op- Delay of coal deliveries be-cause of previous days' snows brought Illinois Tech a perilous three hours from shutdown.
+k of coal causes no cold here- converts to oil, saves electricity Lack of coal

+Coal-crises vacations, such as last Saturday's, were ruled out for the remainder of the shortage by the announcement Monday from Walter Parduhn, superintendent of buildings and grounds, that Illinois Tech's heating system has been converted to oil.

+The converting process was responsible for the hastily-called recess.
+Engineers worked day and night Saturday and Sunday remodeling a coal boiler in the old main building heating plant.
+Completion of the job brought the num-ber of oil furnaces to two, since one oil burner has always been in operation.

+Delay of coal deliveries be-cause of previous days' snows brought Illinois Tech a perilous three hours from shutdown.
 The school had been receiving 150-200-ton hand-to-mouth deliveries during the emergency.

-Emergency coal-saving measures Einletgency coar-saving measures instituted prior to the conversion called for shutting off the boilers from 1 p.m. to 5 a.m. and maintaining lower room temperatures.
-The measures were reportedly causing some inconvenience to dormitory students.
-A high grade of coal, which is twice as expensive as the low grade normally used, has been the only type available during the shortage.
-The higher heating acute he The higher heating costs have added to the larger difficulty of obtaining an adequate daily supply of fuel The shortage has delayed use of the new heating plant, idle since completion for want of coal.
+Emergency coal-saving measures instituted prior to the conversion called for shutting off the boilers from 1 p.m. to 5 a.m. and maintain-ing lower room temperatures.
+The measures were reportedly causing ne inconvenience to dormitory

+A high grade of coal, which is A high grade of coal, which is twice as expensive as the low grade normally used, has been the only type available during the shortage.
+The higher heating costs have add-ed to the larger difficulty of ob-taining an adequate daily supply of fuel.

+The shortage has delayed use of the new heating plant, idle since completion for want of coal.
 As soon as conditions permit the building up of a stockpile, the long-awaited plant will be pressed into service.

 The general city-wide dimout has been felt at Illinois Tech as instructors are cooperating with a school order to shut off unnecessary lights and conserve electricity in all possible ways.

-IIT COAL STOCKPILE at power plant was bolstered by a bushel delivery of the local merchant pictured here.
+IIT COAL STOCKPILE at power plant was boistered by a bushel delivery of the local merchant pictured here.

-Tech elects pair of year this month .
+Tech elects pair of year this month

+.
 In a very few weeks the IIT student body will elect its man and woman of the year, and this couple will be installed as king and queen of Junior Week at the opening of the event.
-The campus-wide elec-tion will be held on or about March 16, but the ballots will be counted in secret by the ITSA election com-mission and results will not be re-leased until Junior Week in May.
-Nominations are now being solicited among student groups.
+The campus-wide election will be held on or about March 16, but the ballots will be counted in secret by the ITSA election commission and results will not be re-leased until Junior Week in May.

+Nominations are now being so-licited among student groups.
 These will be screened for a final selec-tion of candidates of each sex by the election commission.
 This en-tirely student handled affair is to be conducted by the election com-